Maytha8/CompassEdu/README.md

 # CompassEdu
 **Currently under development!**
-An API to communicate with Compass Education.
+A package for interacting with Compass Education.

 ## Installation
 ```sh